AchrafKassioui/Learning-SpriteKit/README.md

 - `linearGravityField`: accelerates bodies in one direction.
 Since it is a node, it can be oriented to change its direction.
 The acceleration is passed as a `vector_float3(x, y, z)` data type (the z is ignored).
 Gravity is an example use case.
 A launch ramp could be another.
 - `radialGravityField`: accelerates bodies from or toward a point.
 Could be used as an attractor or a repeller (and therefore as a strong collider).
+  - Region: if no region is specified, the affected area is infinite, and the acceleration will depend on the distance between the body and the center of the field.
+  - Falloff: default is 0.
+Higher positive values make the bodies accelerate more as they approach the center, lower negative values dampen the acceleration.
+  - Minimum radius: ?

 - `dragField`: applies a force proportional to the body's velocity.
 Typically used to simulate friction.
 Positive strengths slow down moving bodies.
 Negative strengths accelerate moving bodies.
 A drag field only affects bodies that have a velocity.
 - `velocityField`: applies a constant velocity to bodies, and overrides their previous one (picture a floating objects on a water stream).
 Does not affect particles.
 - `velocityField(with: texture)`: where the Red and Green values of the texture store the x and y components of the velocity vector.
 I haven't made this one work convincingly yet.
 Bodies don't seem to follow the red and green gradients of the texture.
 Need more testing.